GradyB-Lambda/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    Line 59 & 61: both declared variables are invoking the function declared beforehand.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+    What could change?The count resets every time you console.log.
+There could be a a log of the dice rolls pushed into an array.

 c.
 What is the lexical scope of `newRoll`?
+    newRoll only exist in the function.
+Function scope is the answer.
 ### Task 2c - Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.

 ### Task 3 - Stretch Goals